kamperh/data414/readme.md

 --------------------------
 - *I can't find the slides for a particular video?* For some consecutive videos, the slides are combined into a single PDF.
-So just download the slides for the next video in the sequence that has slides.
+So just download the slides for the next video in the sequence that has slides---it will have what you are looking for.
 - *For practicals, what is the difference between the main link and the colab link?* If you click the notebook directly, then it will download the Jupyter notebook to your computer.
 If you click the *colab* link, then it will open